whchenlab/PPI_experiment/README.md

 # PPI_experiment
-This project is for PPI experiment.
+This project is for PPI experiment maniscript.
 ## Organization
 * _**00 - data**_ contains RData for Fig1A plot.